ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func setFileExternalLink(id: Int, fileLinkRequest: FileLinkRequest, completion: @escaping (_ data: FileShareWrapper?, _ error: Error?) -> Void)
 ```

+Sets an external link to a file with the ID specified in the request.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/set-file-external-link/).